 - Meet with a dietician if you are unsure about the food choices to make

 Does diabetes cause anemia?

-Although 25% of people with diabetes have anemia, diabetes does not directly cause it.
-The complications that diabetes cause such as kidney disease make anemia more likely.
+Indirectly, yes: the complications that diabetes cause (like kidney disease) make anemia more likely.
 Taking care of yourself and controlling your diabetes is the most important thing to do to decrease your risk.